-The objective of an applied dissertation is to identify a problem of practice in the workplace and generate solutions to improve practice or policy on the issue.
+This course examines applied research methods used in the field of education.
 This course addresses the methods, skills, and knowledge necessary for completion of an applied research project.

 Textbook readings and lecture presentations